w3f/Grant-Milestone-Delivery/evaluations/infimum_1_takahser.md

 Note: The builds were ran on a MacBook Pro M2, MacOs 14.3

 ### Documentation Feedback

+Note: Some extrinsics have not been covered by the docs, see [this comment](https://github.com/w3f/Grant-Milestone-Delivery/pull/1116#issuecomment-1956531641).
+This will be addressed in M2.

 - [x] Docker-based Build ~~currently fails~~ passes